Chaittra/New-project/README.md

 # New-project
-This is my first program.
+This is my Git Repository.